What are the two main categories of basic human needs identified in nursing care?

 What is encouraging residents to do as much as possible for themselves and allowing them to make choices?

-What is by improving mood, concentration, and increasing energy?
+What improves mood, concentration, and increases energy?

 What is a key feature of the preschool stage?